Sadri Khiari: The Colonial Counter-Revolution in France

 One of Khiari's books is The Colonial Counter-Revolution in France, a history of 20th-century African and Muslim immigration.
-Khiari traces the history of French colonialism and decolonization in the post World War II context, as several historical colonies gained indedepence from France as sovereign states.
+Khiari traces the history of French colonialism and decolonization in the post World War II context, as several historical colonies gained independence from France as sovereign states.
 According to Khiari, the French state and its major political parties consistently pursued racist policies designed to discourage settlement of African, Muslim and Beur immigrants within Metropolitan France, although France was willing to admit foreign workers deemed necessary in a postwar context of reconstruction.
 The text focused on the periods of Charles de Gaulle and Nicolas Sarkozy, while also identifying the 1983 March for Equality and Against Racism as a seminal event indicating solidarity of African and Muslim populations within France.